MicrosoftDocs/azure-devops-docs/docs/project/search/administration.md

 Code Search is an opt-in feature, and can be installed later from the Local Gallery.
 Go to **Local Gallery** (```http://{server}/_gallery```) as an administrator.
-Non-administrative users can also request the extension is added to TFS or Azure DevOps Server.
+Non-administrative users can also request the extension is added to Azure DevOps Server.

 For more information, see [Install an extension](../../marketplace/get-tfs-extensions.md) in the Local gallery documentation.